-The purpose of this position is to manage the purchasing and contracting function for the Detroit Housing Commission (DHC) in accordance with Department of Housing and Urban Development and DHC procurement regulations and policies.
-This includes developing and/or updating procurement policies and procedures; accepting and scrutinizing vendor bids or proposals; selecting sources based upon analysis; arranging vendor contracts; bargaining for best value; observing quality of purchased materials; and reviewing all activities incidental to buying and examining supplies, materials, equipment and services.
-The incumbent of this position receives general direction from the DHC Executive Director, but is recognized as the technical expert on procurement and contracting subjects.
+The purpose of this position is to manage the purchasing and contracting function for the Detroit Housing Commission in accordance with Department of Housing and Urban Development regulations and policies.
+This includes developing procurement policies and procedures; accepting and scrutinizing vendor bids or proposals; selecting sources based upon analysis; arranging vendor contracts; bargaining for best costs; observing quality of purchased materials; and reviewing all activities incidental to buying and examining supplies, materials, equipment and services.
+The incumbent of this position receives general direction from the Chief Financial Officer, but is recognized as the technical expert on procurement and contracting subjects.

 The person in this position is responsible for all positions assigned to the Procurement functional area including the Procurement Specialist and Buyer.